-If you’re drilling a hole in a potentially sensitive area and you’re spending millions of dollars to do it, you want to be certain that hole is in the right place.
+If you’re drilling a well in a potentially sensitive area and you’re spending millions of dollars to do it, you want to be certain that well is in the right place.

 The IOGP Geomatics Committee helps to provide some of that certainty.

 Committee members include specialists in surveying, geodesy, cartography and geospatial data management.

 The Geomatics Committee aims to help members by: